 On September 1, 2017, CMS issued a notice on its website indicating that it had elected to lift the moratorium on the enrollment of new Part B non-emergency ambulance suppliers in Texas, effective September 1, 2017.
 CMS indicated that this decision was made to assist in the disaster response to Hurricane Harvey.
 CMS published formal notice of the lifting of this moratorium on November 3, 2017.

-CMS will need to make a determination on whether to extend or lift the enrollment moratorium on or before January 29, 2019.
+On or before July 29, 2018, CMS will need to make a determination on whether to extend or lift the enrollment moratorium.

 Have any Medicare questions?
 Contact Brian at firstname.lastname@example.org